Particular/Workshop.NServiceBus/exercises/07/README.md

 ### Step 5

-- Do the same for `Billing.StrategicCustomer`, but now ignore all messsages that were placed by regular customers.
+- Do the same for `Billing.StrategicCustomer`, but now ignore all messages that were placed by regular customers.

 ### Step 6